cloudmesh-community/fa18-523-88/technologies/chapters/tech/sahara.md

 * Glance  (VM Image storage)
 * Swift  (Object Storage)

-_Thru this communcation, Sahara is able to provide some unique characteristics such as:_
+_Thru this communication, Sahara is able to provide some unique characteristics such as:_

-_**Rapid Provisioning:**_ Deployment of clusters are faciliated by the GUI interface or the command line interface [www-fa18-523-88-openstack-sahara-essentials].
+_**Rapid Provisioning:**_ Deployment of clusters are facilitated by the GUI interface or the command line interface [www-fa18-523-88-openstack-sahara-essentials].

-_**Centralized Managment:**_ Monitoring and controlling clusters from a single management interface [www-fa18-523-88-openstack-sahara-essentials].
+_**Centralized Management:**_ Monitoring and controlling clusters from a single management interface [www-fa18-523-88-openstack-sahara-essentials].

 _**Cluster Management:**_ Sahara templating mechanism allows for the starting, stopping, resizing, scaling and shaping of the cluster ecosystem.
-This templating feature allows for easily repeatable manapulation and creation of a Hadoop/Spark cluster node while elimating the need to provide any detailed cluster node setup parameters [www-fa18-523-88-openstack-sahara-essentials].
+This templating feature allows for easily repeatable manipulation and creation of a Hadoop/Spark cluster node while eliminating the need to provide any detailed cluster node setup parameters [www-fa18-523-88-openstack-sahara-essentials].

-_**Workload Management:**_ Defining the Elastic Data Processing(the execution and queueing of jobs) and howthey should work within the cluster.
+_**Workload Management:**_ Defining the Elastic Data Processing(the execution and queueing of jobs) and how they should work within the cluster.
 By defining the type of data processing jobs that should run across the cluster, Sahara can enable the provisioning of new clusters on-demand to process these jobs.
 When said jobs are complete, Sahara can manage the dismantling of the cluster [www-fa18-523-88-openstack-sahara-essentials].